sagnikbanerjee15/Corn_vs_PS/README.md

 * Accumulate counts from all the salmon executions [Done]
 * Apply the DESeq2 model

-b.
-Perform differential gene analysis between the resting spores and the germinating spores using 5 biological replicates from S2.
+## 1b.
+Perform differential gene analysis between the resting spores and the germinating spores using 5 biological replicates from S2 against IA16.

-2. Verify the fungal reference genome [Done]
+## 2. Verify the fungal reference genome [Done]

 Verification was perfomed by mapping RNA-Seq data (samples 113-122) from S2 and Sample 5 & 6 from SP to the genome assembled by K Holan.
 We found that salsa_phase_hic was the best.

-3. Annotate the reference genomes with FINDER
+## 3. Annotate the reference genomes with FINDER

 * Preparing reference indices - B73 AGPv4 and IA16 [Done]
 * Align reads to reference using STAR [Done]